exvynai/python-projects/README.md

 # python-projects
-a place filled with fun, weird and mini projects/code
+it is a place filled with fun, weird and mini projects/code